soulsource/BinaryHeap/README.md

 This is a toy project, with the goal to formally prove a binary heap implementation.

+# MOVED

+This repo is no longer updated.
+The current version can be found at [https://git.grois.info/BinaryHeap/](https://git.grois.info/BinaryHeap/).

 # Goal

 The original goal of this project was to implement a heap more or less by the book, and to show that its properties are upheld.
 This means, that the data is stored in a complete tree, and that the usual functions (push, pop, update) conserve the heap predicate.